-Here are nine tips for building better buying habits that can help those interested in becoming more mindful consumers.
+Here are nine tips for building better, more mindful purchase habits.

 1. Having a Financial Goal in Mind

 Motivation is a wonderful tool.
-To kick off new buying habits people may want to think about what their financial aim is and what they want to save money for in the first place.
+To kick off better consumer habits, you may want to think about what your financial aim is and what you want to save money for in the first place.

-This could be as small as wanting to save money for a handbag they really want or to save up to go to a fancy restaurant instead of their usual haunt.
+This could be as small as wanting to save money for the perfect new handbag or to go to a hot new restaurant for an omakase dinner.

 Or, it could be something much larger like saving for a vacation, a wedding, a home, or even for retirement somewhere down the line.

-Having a financial goal, might make it easier for consumers to prevent an impulse purchase or spend money on something they don’t actually need.
+Having a financial goal might make it easier for you to sidestep an impulse purchase or spend money on something you don’t actually need.

-To double down on this habit try writing down any and all financial goals in a notes app, diary, or even on a piece of paper.
-Then, stick it in a wallet so it’s with you wherever you go.
+To double-down on this habit, try writing down any and all financial goals in a notes app, diary, or even on a piece of paper.
+Then, stick it in your wallet or mobile phone case so it’s with you wherever you go.
 Tempted to tap or swipe your way to an impulse purchase?
 Check that note, and think twice.

 Sometimes all it takes to reverse a buying decision is to just sit and think about it for a second.
-Is this magazine really worth the read, or can the articles be found online?
 Is this new dress really all that great, and will it be worn more than once?
 Do you truly need a new mobile phone just because a flashy new model was released?
 Here are some tactics to try to decide whether or not to buy:

-For larger purchases try to employ the “take a walk” method, which is to literally leave a store, go for a walk, and think about the item a bit more.
-This way, the initial adrenaline rush and excitement wear off just a bit so a consumer can clearly consider the purchase with fewer emotions attached.
+• Try the “take a walk” method, which is to literally leave a store, go for a walk, and think about the item a bit more.
+This way, the initial adrenaline rush and excitement can wear off just a bit so you can clearly consider the purchase with fewer emotions attached.

 Here’s one more trick to try when using the 30-day rule.
 Over the 30 days, try saving little by little to purchase the item.
-At the end of the month, if the person decides that product no longer needed, that cash could be put right into savings.
+At the end of the month, if you decide that product is no longer needed, that cash could be put right into savings.

 3. Coming Up With a Personal Spending Mantra

-If taking a walk just isn’t an option, try a different method for forging better consumer habits.
+If taking a walk isn’t an option, try a different method for forging better consumer habits.
 It may be time to come up with a personal spending mantra.
-Think things like “keep the memory, get rid of the object.” or Marie Kondo’s, “does this spark joy?”
+This could be a saying like “Keep the memory, get rid of the object,” or Marie Kondo’s question, “Does this spark joy?”

-Use Kondo’s phrases, or come up with a unique one to use before making any purchase.
-By repeating the phrase over and over again it will help determine if that object really deserves to take up space in your life and in your monthly budget.
+You can briefly focus on your mantra before making any purchase.
+This can help determine if that object really deserves to take up space in your life and in your monthly budget.

 4. Learning to be a Comparative Shopper

 Can you find a better price for any of these items or negotiate the price down?
 Could you wait for a sale to kick in?
-Go for it and save along the way.
+Go for it, and save along the way.

 5. Falling in Love With Coupons and Discount Codes Again

-There are even services like Honey, which is a plugin all consumers can add to their internet dashboard that will automatically scour the web for discount codes and plug them right in at checkout.
+There are also services like Honey, which is an extension you can add to your dashboard that will automatically scour the web for discount codes and plug them right in at checkout.